Relative Sizing: Estimating Without the Pain

 Instead of trying to estimate the actual size of something (which we're all terrible at), we simply compare one thing to another (which we're surprisingly good at).

-It’s a two step approach.
-We start with T-Shirt Sizing - Small (S), Medium (M), Large (L).
-A familiar, accessible way to get started.
+1. We start with T-Shirt Sizing - Small (S), Medium (M), Large (L) A familiar, accessible way to get started.
 Everyone understands t-shirt sizes.
+They are our sizing metaphor for standardised groups..

 The reason we need to translate to numbers is that t-shirts don't work well in spreadsheet calculations.
-The beauty of using Fibonacci numbers for estimating is that as the sequence progresses, the gap between the numbers get proportionally bigger which reflects the growing uncertainty when estimating larger pieces of work.
+The beauty of using Fibonacci numbers for estimating is that as the sequence progresses, the gap between the numbers gets proportionally bigger which reflects the growing uncertainty when estimating the size of larger items of work.

-We translate our t-shirt sizes into Fibonacci numbers to inform our forecasts:
+We translate our t-shirt sizes into Fibonacci numbers to inform our value and delivery forecasts:

 • XXS = 1